Statement of Significance

 Full Manuscript & Resources

-• Full Manuscript (Open Access): Download PDF
+- Full Manuscript (Open Access): Download PDF

-• Author: Dr. Jinhyuk Fred CHUNG
+- Author: Jinhyuk Fred CHUNG, PhD

-• Preprint Status: Published May 11th, 2026
+- Preprint Status: Published 11th May 2026

-• License: CC BY‑NC‑ND 4.0
+- License: CC BY‑NC‑ND 4.0

-• Hosted by: Xylonix Official Website
+- Hosted by: Xylonix Official Website

 Links to the 5D-ICF Series: